1936

 Weeks before the film fest, i already heard about it in the news and i'm really excited to watch the films.
 The Mayor really had the full support to host the Sineng Pambansa in the city since it the place where one of the most important and first ever films in the Philippine film history was produced.
 "Zamboanga" is one of my most anticipated film because i'm curious about how the old Zamboanga looks like and how they created the movie.
 I'm also excited to watch "Halaw" by a Zamboangueno director Sheron Dayoc.
 The film bagged the Best Picture, Best Director, Best Actor and Best Editing during the Cinemalaya Independent Film Festival.

-"Zamboanga" is one of the five existing pre-war Filipino films and one of the oldest, produced in 1936.
+However, I was really busy for the three days so i wasn't able to watch the indie films at the cinema.
+Good thing, we were invited by Council Gerky Velasco at the Red Carpet night just an hour before the event.
+Not only we had the chance to watch "Zamboanga" we also saw the directors and casts of some of the films.
+Mr. John Arcilla, the lead actor of Halaw, also rendered an original song made for the film.
+The song is beautiful and epic.
+Anyways, i really intend to write this post to share my thoughts about the film "Zamboanga"."Zamboanga" is one of the five existing pre-war Filipino films and one of the oldest, produced in 1936.
 The film was said to be lost due to the war.
 But a film historian, Nick de Ocampo rediscovered it at the archives of the US Library of Congress in Washington D.C.

 Synopsis: